 The Member At Large shall exercise such powers as directed by the other Officers, and perform duties as may be assigned, from time to time, by the President or other Officers, based on the needs of the organization.
 The Member At Large shall serve no more than two consecutive terms.

-Powers of the Board - The affairs of the Corporation shall be managed by its Board of Directors.
+Powers of the Board

+The affairs of the Corporation shall be managed by its Board of Directors.
 The Board of Directors shall have control of and be responsible for the management of the affairs and property of the Corporation.

-Should the Board decide on a conflict of interest or abuse of power with a member, their membership may be revoked, by majority of the Board.
+Should the Board decide on a conflict of interest or abuse of power with a member, that individual's membership may be revoked by a majority vote of the Board.

 Members of the Board my not receive compensation for the service as Directors.